Google Cloud Next 2017: Doubling Down on Machine Learning

 Google is helping the HR tech community to offer more advanced predictive recruiting capabilities.
 The Cloud Jobs API, which runs on the Google Cloud, is attracting more firms, such as CareerBuilder, Dice, and Jibe to leverage the Google Cloud.

 Machine Learning and Support

-One of the hardest thing for any enterprise is getting started with Machine Learning.
+One of the hardest things for any enterprise is getting started with machine learning.
 Training is vital.
-Google is now offering a number of choices for Support including support from Engineers.
+Google is now offering a number of choices for support including support from engineers.
 Options include:

-- Development engineering support ($100 per user /month) is for developers or QA engineers and offers a response within 4-8 business hours.
+- Development engineering support ($100 per user per month) is for developers or QA engineers and offers a response within 4 to 8 business hours.

-- Production engineering support ($250 per user /month) provides a one-hour response time for critical issues.
+- Production engineering support ($250 per user per month) provides a one-hour response time for critical issues.

-- On-call engineering support ($1500 per user /month) pages a Google engineer and delivers a 15-minute response time 24 x 7 for critical issues.
+- On-call engineering support ($1,500 per user per month) pages a Google engineer and delivers a 15-minute response time 24/7 for critical issues.

 The key takeaway from Google Next 2017 is that Google is much more focused on making it easier to access and use its growing portfolio of machine and deep learning capabilities, powered by Google Cloud.

 Google now counts on over 13,000 partners who are offering various aspects of Google Cloud in their offerings.
 Google is one of the major cloud providers and the depth of its offerings in machine learning means Google is one to evaluate when evaluating machine learning-based cloud platforms.